mk-hasan/mk-hasan.github.io/_posts/2020-07-7-AdjustedRandIndex.md

 ### ARI:
  A major problem with the RI is that the expected value of Rand Index of two random cluster or partition does not take a constant value.
 To solve the problem , Adjusted Rand Index was introduced where the generalized hypergeometric distribution considered as the model of randomenss.

 Let U and V are two random partitions with multiple cluster inside.
-Let n_ij be the numer of objects that are in both cluster u_i and v_j.
-Let ni adn n_j be the number of objects or elements in cluster u_i and cluster v_i respectively.
+Let $n_ij$ be the numer of objects that are in both cluster $u_i$ and $v_j$.
+Let ni adn $n_j$ be the number of objects or elements in cluster $u_i$ and cluster $v_i$ respectively.
 The notations are illustrated in the following table.

 ![ARI CTable](/images/ari-math.PNG "Adjusted Rand Index Contingency Table")